joe-legg/nqoisc-cc/README.md

 Any I/O is memory mapped.

-`isa` contains all files relating to the instruction set architecture.
+`nqoisc_toolchain` contains all files relating to the instruction set architecture.

 ## The Compiler Architecture
 ```